Modbus: Modbus over Serial Line protocol

 Modbus standard also defines Modbus over Serial Line, a protocol over the data link layer of the OSI model for the Modbus application layer protocol to be communicated over a serial bus.
 Modbus Serial Line protocol is a master-slave protocol which supports one master and multiple slaves in the serial bus.
 With Modbus protocol on the application layer, client/server model is used for the devices on the communication channel.
 With Modbus over Serial Line, clients role is implemented by master, and the servers role is implemented by slave.

 The organization's naming convention inverts the common usage of having multiple clients and only one server.
 To avoid this confusion, the RS-485 transport layer uses the terms "node" or "device" instead of "server", and the "client" is not a "node".

 A serial bus for Modbus over Serial Line can have a maximum of 247 slaves communicating with one master.
-Those slaves have a unique address ranging from 1 to 247 (decimal value).
+Those slaves have a unique address ranging from 1 to 247 (01_{hex} to F7_{hex}).
+The addresses from 248 to 255 (F8_{hex} … FF_{hex}) are reserved and must not be used.
 The master doesn't need to have an address.
 The communication process is initiated by the master, as only it can initiate a Modbus transaction.
 A slave will never transmit any data or perform any action without a request from the master, and slaves cannot communicate with each other.

 In Modbus over Serial Line, the master initiates requests to the slaves in unicast or broadcast modes.
 In unicast mode, the master will initiate a request to a single slave with a specific address.
 Upon receiving and finishing the request, the slave will respond with a message to the master.
 In this mode, a Modbus transaction includes two messages: one request from the master and one reply from the slave.
 Each slave must have a unique address (from 1 to 247) to be addressed independently for the communication.
 In broadcast mode, the master can send a request to all the slaves, using the broadcast address 0, which is the address reserved for broadcast exchanges (and not the master address).
 Slaves must accept broadcast exchanges but must not respond.

 The mapping of PDU of Modbus to the serial bus of Modbus over Serial Line protocol results in Modbus Serial Line PDU.